La Coupole

 Best Time to Visit

-La Coupole is located in the town of Helfaut, in the Pas-de-Calais region of France.
-If you’re traveling from Paris, the easiest way to reach La Coupole is by taking a high-speed train to Calais and then a local bus or taxi to Helfaut.
-The journey takes approximately 2 hours.
+La Coupole is situated in the Pas-de-Calais region, specifically in the town of Helfaut.
+If you’re traveling from Paris, the most efficient route is to take a high-speed train to Calais.
+From there, you can catch a local bus or hire a taxi to reach Helfaut.
+The entire journey typically takes around two hours.

 Local Transportation